 NOTES: For persons under age 65, approximately 8% of private health plans were directly purchased from 2010 through 2013.
-In 2014 through the third quarter of 2017, approximately 14% of private plans were directly purchased.
+In 2014 through 2017, approximately 9% of private plans were directly purchased.
 Data are based on household interviews of a sample of the civilian noninstitutionalized population.